 On-site isolated intermediate: an intermediate not meeting the criteria of a non-isolated intermediate and where the manufacture of the intermediate and the synthesis of (an)other substance(s) from that intermediate take place on the same site, operated by one or more legal entities;

 Transported isolated intermediates: an intermediate not meeting the criteria of a non-isolated intermediate and transported between or supplied to other sites;

-Polymers: Similar to EU REACH, polymers is exempted from registration under KKDIK.
+Polymers: Similar to EU REACH, polymers are exempted from registration under KKDIK.
 However, monomers or other reactants of polymers shall also be registered when they meet certain conditions.

-Definition of polymer: a substance consisting of molecules characterised by the sequence of one or more types of monomer units, distributed over a range of molecular weights wherein differences in the molecular weight are primarily attributable to differences in the number of monomer units and comprises the following:
+Definition of polymer: a substance consisting of molecules characterized by the sequence of one or more types of monomer units, distributed over a range of molecular weights wherein differences in the molecular weight are primarily attributable to differences in the number of monomer units and comprising the following: